Scientific Advisory Board

 Atrial Fibrillation Advisor

-Dr. Roger Damle was born in New Brunswick, N.J. and obtained his Bachelor of Science and his Doctor of Medicine degrees from Northwestern University.
-He then completed his Internal Medicine Internship and Residency at Beth Israel Hospital/Harvard Medical School and returned to Northwestern to complete his fellowships in Cardiology and Cardiac Electrophysiology.
+Dr. Roger Damle is a highly experienced cardiologist and electrophysiologist with over 30 years of clinical and research expertise in cardiac arrhythmias.
+He earned both his Bachelor of Science and Doctor of Medicine degrees from Northwestern University.
+Dr. Damle completed his Internal Medicine internship and residency at Beth Israel Hospital/Harvard Medical School before returning to Northwestern for fellowships in Cardiology and Cardiac Electrophysiology.

 Stanley Nattel, MD